DRIVER-EU/test-bed-design/doc/introduction.md

 In the Crisis Management (CM) domain, practitioners need to be prepared for the unexpected: based on past experience and the local incidents they had to deal with, they develop a feeling for the things that did not go so well.
 As with most incidents many lives are involved, they are continuously looking for solutions to improve their response and preparedness.

 Within the [DRIVER+ project](http://www.driver-project.eu), a Trial Guidance Methodology (TGM, see also deliverable D922.21, "Trial guidance methodology and guidance tool specifications (version 1)".) and tools are developed to help resolve the needs of practitioners through a systematic and pragmatic approach.
-The Test-bed infrastructure is a suite of software tools and services that enables solutions and simulators in the Crisis Management (CM) domain to easily exchange information.
+The Test-bed infrastructure is a suite of software tools and services that enables solutions and simulators in the Crisis Management (CM) domain to easily exchange information (see Figure 4).
 This allows end-users in the CM domain to Trial solutions, and see if they address their gaps.
 Additionally,it can be used to support training exercises as well.

 The simplified DRIVER+ TGM process to Trial solutions is like this.
 For a more detailed discussion, see deliverable D922.21):